demo835/smart-on-fhir-tutorial/README.md

 ### SMART on FHIR developer tutorial

-Test to access patient information from Cerner API
+The purpose of this test is to access patient information from the Cerner API.

+# Stage: In Development